Handshaking#

-The only feature the reference client supported before 3.3.7 is the "mode feature" (describing the operating regime of the peer).
-Since 3.3.7, a new feature describing network magic and (pseudorandom) session-id was added.
+Before version 3.3.7, the reference client only supported the "mode feature" (which describes the operating regime of the peer).
+Since version 3.3.7, a new feature that describes network magic and a pseudorandom session ID has been added.

 Handshake Format#